 Literacy Through School Libraries – 3 Credits This course is an introduction to the methods that support and reinforce classroom instruction in developmental reading and language acquisition processes and skills.
 Students learn about the development of programs and services that foster self-expression, promote literature appreciation, and encourage information-seeking behaviors.

 The exit requirement for the LIS: School Media degree is a three-credit internship.

 Fieldwork Students must complete a total of 100 (noncredit) hours of fieldwork in elementary and secondary school libraries before their first practicum experience.
 A minimum of 15 hours must be spent working with students with special needs.

-School Media Practicum – 3 Credits The practicum is completed after fieldwork and consists of fully supervised school-based library experiences at the elementary and secondary levels.
+School Media Practicum – 3 Credits The practicum is completed after fieldwork and consists of 240 (non credit) hours of fully supervised school-based library experiences at the elementary and secondary levels (120 hours in each).